culturedigitalskills/2024-3d-digitisation-methods/episodes/methods.Rmd

 \

 ### Structured light scanners
-This method uses a more affordable way of recording 3d object by projecting a pattern onto the object.
-The canera(S) will record the distorted pattern on a non-flat surface thus determing the 3d shape of the oject.
+This method uses a more affordable way of recording 3d objects by projecting a pattern onto the object.
+The camera (S) will record the distorted pattern on a non-flat surface thus determining the 3d shape of the object.

 |   |   |
 |---|---|